-Once the operation is finished, you will be taken to the recovery area (Poole Maternity Hospital) or back to your room (Dorset County Hospital), where you will be monitored for a short while to ensure that you are coping well.
+Once the operation is finished, you will be taken to the recovery area (University Hospitals Dorset) or back to your room (Dorset County Hospital), where you will be monitored for a short while to ensure that you are coping well.
 Your midwife will check your blood pressure, pulse and temperature regularly.
 They’ll also make sure that you are tolerating fluids.

 As long as your baby is well, they will stay with you.
 Skin-to-skin contact with your baby is encouraged.
 Your team midwife will support you with your choice of feeding within an hour of your baby being born.
 Your midwife will also do an initial assessment of your baby, weigh them and give them vitamin K if you consent to this.
 If your baby is in the Neonatal Unit, your midwife can help you to express some colostrum that can be given to your baby once they are able to feed.